 Then get yourself into a comfortable place where you will be undisturbed for the duration of this session.
 Be sat upright, with your feet flat on the floor and your hands not touching each other and proceed.

-Once you have induced hypnosis, move on to step two
+Once you have induced hypnosis, or just adopted the hypnotic mindset, move on to the next step.

 Step Two: Recall and let that worrying thought happen (the one you considered prior to step one).
 That is, bring the worrying thought to mind, then move on to the next step.